 - a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs Relatively permanent waters - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: - Non-wetland waters: linear feet: width (ft) and/or acres.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters

+Isolated (interstate or intrastate) waters, including isolated wetlands

+- b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: ~3,131 linear feet: ~6 width (ft) and/or acres.
 Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Pick List

-Elevation of established OHWM (if known): unknown.

-2. Non-regulated waters/wetlands (check if applicable):3
+Limits (boundaries) of jurisdiction based on: Established by OHWM.
+Elevation of established OHWM (if known): - Non-regulated waters/wetlands (check if applicable):3 2.